eduNEXT/flow-control-xblock/README.rst

 * **Studio editable settings:** allows to select custom actions or conditions to apply flow control on LMS contents.
+* **WYSIWYG editor:** TODO: add a description.
-* **Custom operators:** allows to select a custom operator to check the selected condition.
+* **Condition operators:** allows to select a custom operator to check the selected condition.

 Testing
 -------

+TODO: add a description

 i18n compatibility
 ------------------

+TODO: add a description

 About this xblock
 -----------------

 The Flow control Xblock was built by [eduNEXT](https://edunext.co), a company specialized in open edX development and services.

-It was presented at the open edX con 2016 at Stanford university.
+It was presented at the open edX con 2016 at Stanford University.

 How to contribute
 -----------------

+TODO: add a description

 .. |build-status| image:: https://travis-ci.org/eduNEXT/flow-control-xblock.svg?branch=master